“The Tuvan throat singing phenomenon that is SORIAH will take you to that holy place whenever you lend an ear to his music.”

-In 2008 Enrique was awarded “Best Foreigner” at the Üstüü-Khüree Festival and received the Third Laureate award in the 2008 Fifth Quinquennial Ethnomusicology Symposium, the highest honor a non-native Tuvan had yet achieved in this field.
+In 2008 SORIAH was awarded “Best Foreigner” at the Üstüü-Khüree Festival in Tuva and received the “Third Laureate” award in the 2008 Fifth Quinquennial Ethnomusicology Symposium, the highest honor a non-native Tuvan had yet achieved in this field.
 In 2019 he won the award for best Kargyraa in the International “Khöömei in the Center of Asia” Festival, and in 2020, he was awarded the title “Magical Musician of Khöömei”.
 His entry into the Tuvan Anthropological Museum speaks to the deep impact his work has within its native culture.

 Khöömei (pronounced, “hoo-mei”) is an ancient style of singing believed to originate in an area now known as Tuva in Southern Siberia.
 The trance-like intonations are created by manipulations of the throat region that gives rise to two or more harmonizing pitches over a fundamental resonating frequency.
-For these reasons, Khöömei is commonly referred to as Tuvan throat singing amoung the Western Nations.
+For these reasons, Khöömei is commonly referred to as Tuvan throat singing among the Western Nations.
 Khöömei is an oral tradition-based cultural phenomenon that developed, in part, due to the spacious landscape of Southern Siberia.
-Singers often will seek out just the right river bend, steepe or mountainous cliff, searching for a balanced positioning which will prove most conducive to their throat singing, leading to resonant vocalizations able to traverse great distances.
+Singers often will seek out just the right river bend, steppe or mountainous cliff, searching for a balanced positioning which will prove most conducive to their throat singing, leading to resonant vocalizations able to traverse great distances.
 The heart of Khöömei lies in the inherent animism expressed in the mimicry of natural sounds.
 It is said that one can call a deer or moth to oneself given the proper technique met with purity of intention.
 It is unknown as to how old the practice has been in place.
 The Tuvans say that Khöömei is from a time before language.